toddbluhm/cordova-plugin-launchscreen-storyboard/README.md

 # cordova-plugin-launchscreen-storyboard
 A cordova plugin for using a launch screen storyboard as the splashscreen instead of an image

+**Note: This plugin has become somewhat useless now that `cordova-ios` requires that you use their built-in launch screen image solution.**

 # Installation
 `cordova plugin add cordova-plugin-launchscreen-storyboard`